lhansford/lukehansford.me/public/contents/notes/2020-06-13-front-matter/index.md

 I'm personally a little against tampering with an open format like Markdown, but for my own personal notes and posts I'm not too concerned.

+For parsing in JS, [grey-matter](https://github.com/jonschlinkert/gray-matter) seems to work well.

 ## References

 [Jekyll Docs - Front Matter](https://jekyllrb.com/docs/front-matter/)